(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 writers, particularly the Nigerian Chinua Achebe and the Kenyan Ngugi wa

-Thiong'o for many years.
-The case of India is exceptionally a unique one as the country
+Thiong’o for many years.
+However, the case of India is exceptionally unique as the country

 is also very unique in the world.
 India is a place of myths and legends; a birthplace